 As a part of AFSP’s growing nationwide network of chapters, we bring together people from all backgrounds who want to prevent suicide in our communities.
 Families and friends who have lost someone to suicide, vulnerable individuals, mental health professionals, clergy, educators, students, community/business leaders, and many others energize our chapter.

-Please join us in South Carolina each fall for these AFSP signature events -- the Out of the Darkness Community Walks in Charleston, Columbia, Hilton Head, Myrtle Beach, Aiken and the Upstate -- and seven International Survivors of Suicide Loss Day programs in November.
+The South Carolina sponsors these AFSP signature events each fall -- the Out of the Darkness Community Walks in Charleston, Columbia, Hilton Head, Myrtle Beach, Aiken and the Upstate -- and seven International Survivors of Suicide Loss Day programs in November.
 For more information about AFSP programs and South Carolina Chapter activities, please check Upcoming Events.

 To reduce the stigma associated with depression and suicide, education projects continue to be implemented to increase awareness about prevention, warning signs and the psychiatric disorders most often responsible for suicide.
 Survivors are being helped in healing through access to information sought in the wake of loss and by being empowered to become active in suicide prevention.

 The Board of Directors is dedicated to increasing suicide prevention efforts in South Carolina.
 To this end, we reach out to work collaboratively and productively with other organizations and institutions.
 Our diverse members represent the professional domains of mental health, business, education, social work, research and research evaluation.
 Most members have been touched by suicide, either personally or professionally.
 Several board members are available for educational presentations to community groups and organizations.
 Board meetings are held in February, April, June, August, late September and December.
 New board members are installed at the Annual Meeting held in December.

 South Carolina Chapter 2015 Board of Directors